Causal Transfer in Medical Image Analysis: Healthcare Datasets for CTL

 \section{Healthcare Datasets for CTL}

 CTL shows great potential in addressing domain shift and data scarcity, and in enhancing model generalisation in medical image analysis.
 However, not all healthcare datasets are suitable for CTL.
-Identifying datasets that provide varied modalities, cross‑institution variability, and large sample sizes is essential for effective model training.
+Identifying datasets that offer diverse modalities, cross-institutional variability, and large sample sizes is essential for effective model training.
 This section highlights healthcare datasets well-suited for CTL; see Table \ref{datasets_ctl} for a comprehensive list.
-Specifically, several healthcare datasets are well-suited to causal transfer learning (CTL), as they naturally exhibit domain shifts arising from variations in imaging devices, acquisition protocols, and clinical environments.
+Specifically, several healthcare datasets are well-suited to CTL, as they naturally exhibit domain shifts arising from variations in imaging devices, acquisition protocols, and clinical environments.
 In ophthalmic imaging, datasets such as REFUGE \cite{orlando2020refuge}, DRISHTI-GS \cite{sivaswamy2015comprehensive}, and RIM-ONE-r3-all \cite{fumero2011rim} contain fundus images acquired using different camera systems, lighting conditions, and resolutions.
 These factors introduce substantial domain shifts that hinder model generalisation.
 CTL has been shown to effectively mitigate such shifts, with \cite{li2025causal} demonstrating significant improvements in cross-domain fundus image segmentation performance.

 Similar challenges arise in cross-modality medical image segmentation.
 In abdominal segmentation tasks, CT and MRI datasets from MICCAI 2015 \cite{landman2015miccai}, AMOS \cite{ji2022amos}, and CHAOS \cite{kavur2021chaos} present substantial modality-induced variability, particularly when segmenting organs such as the liver, kidneys, and spleen.
 CTL enables effective generalisation across these modalities by disentangling causal anatomical features from modality-specific artefacts.
 Related approaches have been applied to lumbar spine segmentation, combining CT data from \cite{sekuboyina2020labeling}, T2-weighted MRI from \cite{pang2020spineparsenet}, and X-ray images from \cite{klinwichit2023buu} to achieve robust vertebrae segmentation across heterogeneous imaging domains.
 Lung segmentation further illustrates the benefits of CTL, with \cite{chen2025generalizable} leveraging CT and X-ray data from \cite{yang2017data} and \cite{danilov2022automatic} to improve segmentation robustness under cross-domain shifts.